crsl4/phylogenetics-class/lecture-notes/lecture3.md

 git pull --ff-only  ## pull commits avoiding merge issues
 ```

+{: .new-title }
+> Stop and check
+>
+> The first time that you try to `git push`, `git` might need to authenticate your GitHub account.
+You need to use a "Personal Access Token", not a password.

+{: .important-title }
+> Ask ChatGPT
+>
+> This is a ChatGPT-friendly class!
+Ask ChatGPT "how do I set up a personal access token to git push?"

 ### 4.4 Forking other people's repository

 Sometimes you identify a repository that does work that you are interested in, but perhaps you would like to do some modification.